igorski/efflux-tracker/README.md

  * Improve arrow key navigation within patterns
  * When saving songs, don't save empty custom waveforms (add an empty check, not an "was enabled"-check!)
  * Add overdrive (npm: wa-overdrive)
+ * When selecting notes in noteEntry popup sound note when making changes to note / octave

 KNOWN BUGS
 ----------